Fort Recovery, Tortola

 The Martello Tower of Fort Recovery.

 Fort Recovery is a fort on the West End of Tortola in the British Virgin Islands.
 In historical records, the fort is often referred to as Tower Fort, and the area around the fort is still referred to as "Towers" today.
-A hotel is now built around the Tower.
+A hotel is now built around the Tower Fort Recovery Villas and Suites.

 History

 The site was originally an earthen fort that was probably built by the Dutch privateer Joost van Dyk in 1620, when the truce, which had existed between the Dutch and the Spanish in Puerto Rico, ended.

 Somewhere between 1623 and 1630, Fort Recovery may have been used as a barracks for wounded and ill soldiers; this is probably the source of the name "Fort Recovery".

 The Fort was later abandoned when the Territory fell into decline after the British seized control of the islands in 1672.
 However, during the turbulent colonial era commencing with the American Revolutionary War and extending to the Napoleonic Wars the fort was rebuilt in its current form.
 When the British rebuilt the fort, the Martello Tower was clearly added to try to compensate for the lack of elevation of the cannon at the Fort.

 The fort fell into disrepair again in the early 19th century when the main theater of conflict moved from the colonies to mainland Europe, and the economies of the islands were insufficient for its upkeep.
 It may also have been that, if the fort was designed to protect a source of freshwater, when the source dried up (there is no freshwater pond there today) the necessity for the fort disappeared.